 Inspection.
 The examination and assessment of any licensee activity regulated by the NRC to determine its effectiveness, to ensure safety, and/or to determine compliance.
 A single inspection report may encompass resident inspection, in-office document review, and/or one or more visits by Regional or Headquarters inspectors; however, a single report is normally limited to a specific period of inspection.

 Inspection Document.
-Any material obtained or developed during an inspection that is considered to be an record (see ).
+Any material obtained or developed during an inspection that is considered to be an agency record (see above).

 Integrated Inspection Reports.
 A fuel facility inspection report that typically combines inputs from all inspections (resident, regional, etc.) conducted within a specific period prescribed by management.
 Reactive inspections or other inspection activities may be reported separately from integrated reports.
+Typically, integrated reports are issued for all operating fuel facility sites, with and without resident inspectors, and are issued each quarter to communicate our continued oversight and assessment of the facility to the public.

 Licensee.
 The holder of an NRC license, construction permit, or combined license.
-The provisions listed as applicable to “licensees” in this IMC are also applicable to vendors and certificate holders.
+The provisions listed as applicable to “licensees” in this IMC are also applicable to vendors, facility clearance, and certificate holders.

 Licensee-Identified.
+Licensee-identified violations are identified as a result of deliberate observation by licensee personnel.
+Examples of deliberate observations that result in licensee-identified violations include (1) those identified during activities such as post maintenance testing, operator rounds, engineering walkdowns, or audits; and (2) degraded conditions identified during testing which do not result in test failure.

 Minor Violation.
 A violation that is less significant than a Severity Level IV.
 Minor violations do not warrant enforcement action and are not normally documented in inspection reports.
-However, minor violations must be corrected (See Enforcement Policy Section 2.2.e).
+However, minor violations must be corrected (See “NRC Enforcement Policy” Section 2.2.2.e).
 Appendix B to this IMC provides the minor screening criteria and examples of violations that can be considered minor.

 Non-Cited Violation.
 A method for dispositioning a Severity Level IV violation that meets the criteria in Section 2.3.2 of the "NRC Enforcement Policy."